-You can also download a spreadsheet (updated quarterly) that lists all research programme reports.
+You can download a spreadsheet (updated quarterly) which lists all research programme reports.
 It includes a list of key words and the abstract associated with each report and a link to the pages on our website where the reports can be downloaded, or you can request PDF scans from NZTAresearch@nzta.govt.nz.

 We can let you know by email when research reports have been published to the website.
-If you would like to be added to this email list, please email NZTAresearch@nzta.govt.nz.

 To ensure that the research programme does not serve the operational needs of any single entity, the Transport Agency requires that research: